teoring/crawlson.github.io/README.md

 To see a list of available commands type:
 >/help

 Note: In certain cases Crawlson still might decide to send you house notification even if it doesn't match the setting.
-That's because it is now always possible for Crawlson to determine certain house parameters from the house page.
+That's because it isn't always possible for Crawlson to determine certain house parameters from the house page.

 ## Available settings overview
 Following filters can be set to refine house notifications you are receiving: